 For the purposes of this policy, local PTA and PTO groups and groups representing school district employees will be considered "school groups" and will be governed by the Committee's policy on staff solicitations.

-SOURCE: MASC
+SOURCE: MASC – Reviewed 2022

 LEGAL REF.: M.G.L.
 44:53A